 While the calcite crystals in its volcanic “tuff cone” exterior sparkled like diamonds and led sailors to name Diamond Head accordingly, the iconic crater known by Native Hawaiians as Leahi (“brow of the ahi” yellowfin tuna) has become a crown jewel in Hawaii’s collection of engaging hikes.

 Diamond Head has become an iconic landmark recognized around the world as a fitting backdrop to Waikiki Beach and its alluring resorts and restaurants.
-The trail offers an elevation gain of 560 feet, and was originally constructed in 1908 as part of Oahu’s coastal defense system.
+The trail offers an elevation gain of 560 feet and was originally constructed in 1908 as part of Oahu’s coastal defense system.
 The moderately difficult walk gives hikers a glimpse at the geologically and historically significant crater.
-The ascent, which includes steep stairs and a 225-foot lighten tunnel, eventually opens up to showcase bunkers on the crater rim, and a navigational lighthouse below that was built in 1917.
-Leahi also carries historical signifigance for Native Hawaiians as the site was home to a luakini heiau, a ceremonial structure dedicated to the war god Ku that was used for worship and human sacrifice.
+The ascent, which includes steep stairs and a 225-foot lighted tunnel, eventually opens to showcase bunkers on the crater rim, and a navigational lighthouse below that was built in 1917.
+Leahi also carries historical significance for Native Hawaiians as the site was home to a luakini heiau, a ceremonial structure dedicated to the war god Ku that was used for worship and human sacrifice.

 Hikers are advised to wear comfortable walking or athletic shoes when making their way up Diamond Head, a trail that usually takes roughly two hours to walk, not including time spent at the top taking in the awe-inspiring views.
 It is also a good idea to wear sunscreen and a hat as the heat, humidity and direct sunlight can cause sunburn rather quickly.
 Conversely, pack a light jacket in case of strong winds or the occasional rain shower, and bring snacks or a small lunch as there are no concession stands along the hike.
 Hikers are advised to remain on the marked trail as Diamond Head’s dry terrain is prone to give way as loose rocks and sand-like soil erode over the years.
 As a reminder, pets are not allowed in the state park (except for service animals).